HI I’M JULIE ANN FOOSHEE

 RESEARCH ASSISTANT; ECA/EFI UNIVERSITY OF EDINBURGH

-My work with the Edinburgh Futures Institute on The New Real comprises ethnography of experience and tracking the production of the project.
-This is my second time working with the team at EFI and my prior work with them was also in the realm of science festivals and ethnography.
+My work with the Edinburgh Futures Institute on The New Real comprised ethnography of experience and tracking the production of the project.
+This was my second time working with the team at EFI and my prior work with them was also in the realm of science festivals and ethnography.
+I also worked on the marketing and social media aspects of the project in the early phases prior to and through their time at Are Electronica.

 September 2019- June 2020